ssaring/sportstracker/sportstracker/docs/README.txt

 Software for Windows).

-Users of heartrate monitors with an integrated GPS receiver (e.g. the Garmin Edge series) can also view and replay the track of the recorded exercise in the interactive map viewer component.
+Users of heartrate monitors with an integrated GPS receiver (e.g. the Garmin Edge series) can also view and replay the track of the recorded exercises in the interactive map viewer component.

 SportsTracker itself is not able to download the exercise files from the heartrate monitor.
-You need to use one of these tools for it:
+Some monitors (e.g. Garmin) allow the direct download via USB.
+For other monitors you might need one of these tools:

   - 's710' for many Polar models (S6XX, S7XX, ...), at least version 0.19
     URL: http://daveb.net/s710